|Six Nations: France v Scotland|

 The finale of the 1999 Five Nations championship - the last of its kind - remains one of the most momentous weekends in Scottish sport.

-On Saturday, BBC Scotland will show a review of the championship in which Jim Telfer's men earned a 17-point victory over the Welsh in week one, followed by a three-point loss against England at Twickenham, and a 17-point win over Ireland in Edinburgh.
+On Friday, Scotland will aim to emulate the titans of 22 years ago, the last men's side to claim victory on French soil.
+Jim Telfer's men earned a 17-point victory over the Welsh in week one, followed by a three-point loss against England at Twickenham, and a 17-point win over Ireland in Edinburgh.

-That set-up a finale which required Scotland to win in Paris and hope that Wales would somehow beat England.
+That set up a finale that required Scotland to win in Paris and hope Wales would somehow beat England.

 To Paris, then, in the company of four men who helped make it all happen...